Best Free Debt Payoff Apps in 2026

 Our Recommendation

 Start with a free tool.
-Seriously.
-A free calculator or Undebt.it will show you your payoff timeline and help you pick a strategy.
+On iPhone, Ascent’s free tier gives you 6 debts and 3 strategies.
+On any device, Undebt.it or our calculators will show you your payoff timeline and help you pick a strategy.
 That’s enough to get started.

-If you find yourself wanting more — automatic tracking, partner sync, advanced strategies — then explore paid options.
+If you find yourself wanting more (partner sync, advanced strategies, BNPL tracking), then explore paid options.
 But don’t let the perfect tool be the enemy of starting.
 The best app is the one you’ll actually use.

 Ready to automate your payoff plan?